Germany's .de: 117.7 Million Hostnames, One Cooperative, and How a Non-Profit Built the World's Largest Country-Code TLD

 Data centers 2 independent facilities

-DNSSEC status Frontrunner — most signed second-level domains of any TLD worldwide
+DNSSEC status Among the highest counts of signed second-level domains of any TLD

-.de is the global DNSSEC frontrunner — it has more DNSSEC-signed second-level domains than any other TLD worldwide, including .com.
-DENIC introduced DNSSEC for the .de zone in 2011, and adoption has accelerated since 2015.
-This is a measurable security advantage: DNSSEC prevents DNS spoofing attacks that redirect users to malicious sites, and .de domains are more likely to be protected than domains under any other extension.
+.de is a global DNSSEC frontrunner — DENIC reports more DNSSEC-signed second-level domains than any other TLD, including .com.
+DENIC introduced DNSSEC for the .de zone in 2011 and adoption has accelerated since 2015.
+This is a measurable security advantage: DNSSEC prevents the DNS-spoofing attacks that redirect users to malicious sites, and .de domains are more likely to be protected than domains under most other extensions.

 The cooperative also operates a K-Root server mirror in partnership with DE-CIX in Frankfurt — one of the world's largest Internet exchange points.
-DENIC's registration system was migrated to a cloud-native architecture in 2023, and the organization maintains two independent data centers for redundancy.
+DENIC migrated its registration system to a cloud-native architecture in 2023 and maintains two independent data centers for redundancy.

 .de Domain Characteristics

-.de has some technical distinctions worth noting for domain professionals and researchers:
+.de has technical distinctions worth noting for domain professionals and researchers:

 Feature Detail